Germany E-Invoicing Requirements: What Receivers Need to Know

 Germany's B2B e-invoicing mandate requires all businesses to accept structured electronic invoices since January 2025.
 Large companies (over EUR 800,000 revenue) must issue e-invoices from January 2027, and all businesses must comply by January 2028.
 The two compliant formats are XRechnung (pure XML) and ZUGFeRD (hybrid PDF with embedded XML), both based on the European standard EN 16931.

-Most guidance on Germany e-invoicing requirements focuses on the sender's obligations: how to create, validate, and transmit compliant invoices.
+Most guidance on Germany's e-invoicing requirements focuses on the sender's obligations: how to create, validate, and transmit compliant invoices.
 This guide addresses the other side of the transaction.
 If you receive an XRechnung XML file or a ZUGFeRD hybrid PDF from a German supplier, you need to know what those files contain, what your obligations are, and how to get that data into your accounts payable workflow.
-It covers the phased compliance timeline, how the two formats differ, what receiving these invoices looks like in practice, whether non-German businesses fall under the Germany B2B e-invoicing mandate, and how to extract structured data from both formats for AP processing.
+It covers the phased compliance timeline, how the two formats differ, what receiving these invoices looks like in practice, whether non-German businesses fall under the mandate, and how to extract structured data from both formats for AP processing.

 Germany's E-Invoicing Timeline: Three Phases From 2025 to 2028